Primera División de El Salvador: Annex Major League Soccer El Salvador

 The current league format, consisting of two short football tournaments annually mind between opening and closing ceremonies are held.

 New league format 2015/2016

 For the 2015–16 season, the league will have 12 teams leaving behind 10 team years.
 With the approval of this new format, major league soccer Cadre El Salvador, seeks to be more competitive and bring football to more people throughout the country.

-Primera Division clubs
+Clubs

 The following 12 teams are competing in the 2025–26 Primera División season.